A brilliant XI of players left out of Jose Mourinho’s best XI he’s coached

 Alvaro Arbeloa?
 Nah.
 Branislav Ivanovic?
 Can feel unlucky not to be in here.

 But we have to go for Maicon.
-Mainly for the fact Mourinho moved training on Mondays to the afternoon as the Brazilian was often still drunk in the mornings, according to former Inter man Ianis Zicu.
+Mainly for the fact that Mourinho moved training on Mondays to the afternoon as the Brazilian was often still drunk in the mornings, according to former Inter midfielder Ianis Zicu.

 CB: Sergio Ramos

 Another player who publicly fell out with Mourinho at Real Madrid, Ramos is just too good to leave out.